Mons Sacer

 Pierre-Nicolas Brisset, View of the Ponte Nomentano (1837).
 The Mons Sacer rises behind a bridge crossing the Anio along the route of the Via Ficulensis, later the Via Nomentana.

 The Mons Sacer, Sacer Mons, or Sacred Mount is a hill in Rome, famed as the location of the first secession of the plebs, in 494 BC.

 Geography

 The Mons Sacer is a hill northeast of the Anio, the modern Aniene, a little above the confluence of the Anio with the Tiber.
 It was about three miles northeast of the ancient city, north of the Via Ficulensis, but now lies within the boundaries of modern Rome, where it gives its name to the Monte Sacro quarter.
 To the east and southwest, the hill descends steeply to the valley of the Anio, while to the north the hill is connected with a plateau extending away from the city.
 A small stream, the Rivus Ulmanus, or stream of elms, descends from the steep eastern slope.
+The hill is located within Simón Bolívar Park and forms part of Municipio III, within the city of Rome.